Berezin integral: Useful formulas

 with $A$ being an invertible $n \times n$ matrix.
 Note that these integrals are all in the form of a partition function.

 History

-Berezin integral was probably first presented by David John Candlin in 1956.
+Berezin integration was probably first presented by David John Candlin in 1956.
+Unfortunately Candlin's article failed to attract notice, and has been buried in oblivion.

 Later it was independently discovered by Felix Berezin in 1966.

-Unfortunately Candlin's article failed to attract notice, and has been buried in oblivion.
 Berezin's work came to be widely known, and has almost been cited universally, (Note: For example many famous textbooks of quantum field theory cite Berezin.

 One exception was Stanley Mandelstam who is said to have used to cite Candlin's work.) becoming an indispensable tool to treat quantum field theory of fermions by functional integral.

 Other authors contributed to these developments, including the physicists Isaak Khalatnikov (although his paper contains mistakes), Paul Taunton Matthews and Abdus Salam, and J. L. Martin.